prateeksawhney97/Dog-Breed-Classification-Project-Using-Flask/README.md

 10. Tensorflow

 ## Project motivation
 The goal of this project is to classify images of dogs according to their breed.
-When the image of a human is provided, it should recommend the best resembling dog breed.
+When the image of a human is provided, it recommends the best resembling dog breed.
 I decided to opt for this project as I found the topic of Deep Neural Networks to be very fascinating and wanted to dive deeper into this with some practical work.

 ## Description of repository:
 The repository consists of the Jupyter Notebook files from the Udacity classroom, in both formats: dog_app.html and dog_app.ipynb.
 All credits for code examples here go to Udacity.
-Moreover there are files for the web_app developed using Flask and contains all code necessary for running the dog breed classifier app on your local machine.
+Moreover there are files for the web application developed using Flask and contains all code necessary for running the dog breed classifier app on the local machine.

 ## Running the code:
 For running the web app on local machine, following these instructions:

-1. Make sure you have all necessary packages installed (if version is specified, then please refer to the one mentioned above for running the code without errors on your machine).
+1. Make sure you have all necessary packages installed.
 2. Git clone this repository
 3. Within command line, cd to the cloned repo, and within the main repository.
 4. Run the following command in the parent directory to run the web application.